Bass Fishing & Bass Lakes In Arkansas

 Bass Fishing Lakes In AR

-Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
+Visit the Bass Knowledge Center for additional, valuable information about bass and bass fishing.
 Some of the top bass lakes in Arkansas include Beaver Lake, Blue Mountain Lake, Bull Shoals Lake, DeGray Lake, Greers Ferry Lake, Lake Chicot, Lake Conway, Lake Dardanelle, Lake Greeson, Lake Hamilton, Lake Jack Lee, Lake Maumelle, Lake Millwood, Lake Ouachita, Nimrod Lake, Norfork Lake and White Oak Lake.
 You are likely to find exceptional bass fishing on some private ponds as well.

 World record: 22 lbs 4 oz